chameleon-system/chameleon-base/UPGRADE-6.3.md

 be logged everytime.
 See below for the full legacy config.

+The menu entries in the backend ("logs", "log channel definition") are now hidden - that is: they are no longer assigned to the category window ("Logs").
+To show them again you can assign them again.

 This was largely changed in the two base packages (chameleon-base and chameleon-shop).

 However deprecated service definitions for the old log (channel) handler classes still exist in